hypertension - Nursing Case Study

 History:

-• Key past medical history: Diagnosed with hypertension 5 years ago, Type 2 Diabetes Mellitus for 7 years, and mild COPD
+• Key past medical history: Hypertension for 5 years, Type 2 Diabetes

 • Allergies: Penicillin